pub struct Template<'env> { /* private fields */ }Expand description

 ) -> Result<(), Error>

-Renders the template into a io::Write
+Renders the template into a io::Write.

-This works exactly like render
+This works exactly like render but instead writes the template

-as it’s evaluating into a io::Write
+as it’s evaluating into a io::Write.

 use std::io::stdout;